Facebook VP of Ads Criticised For Tweeting that Russian-bought Ads Had Not Been Designed to Sway the US Election - Slashdot

 The real goal or the Russian ads were not to sway the election.
 Either way the Russians were going to win.
 Hillary with the Uranium One deals and Trump with general of the cuff remarks.
 The ads were about discord.
 They wanted the Americans to be so angry and distracted so that Putin could get a strong foot hold with Iran and smaller former Russian state nations.

-The Russians Didn't Care Who Won (Score:2, Insightful)
+The Russians Didn't Care Who Won (Score:3, Insightful)

 Re: (Score:1)